The Covid and Software Testing Connection: A Pandemic Story

 Further along in my career, probably three years in, I heard another definition from a coworker that defined software testing from the perspective of risk.
 In general terms, he said that software testing was an activity performed to mitigate deploying risky (buggy) software to production.

-I also liked this definition, because it finally gave my other testing activities purpose.
-During these past three years I wasn’t just matching requirements with application behavior daily.
+I also liked this definition because it finally gave my other testing activities purpose.
+During those past three years, I wasn’t just matching requirements with application behavior daily.
 I was also writing test cases, communicating with stakeholders, and generating test reports.
-All of these activities I could finally attribute to helping the team reduce risk of deploying broken software.
+All of these activities I could finally attribute to helping the team reduce the risk of deploying broken software.

-Still.
-Deep down I hated this definition.
-It was too “professional” and by that I mean it sounded technical and complicated.
-Without knowing it, I was actually in search of a simple yet accurate definition of software testing that I could relate it back to my everyday life.
+Still, deep down, I hated this definition.
+It was too “professional”—and by that, I mean it sounded technical and complicated.
+Without knowing it, I was actually in search of a simple yet accurate definition of software testing that I could relate back to my everyday life.

-Explain to me what gravity is without just saying that it’s 9.81.
+Explain to me what gravity is without just saying that it’s 9.81 m/s2.
 Explain to me the concept of gravity so that I can apply it to the hundreds of physics equations out there.
 Explain to me the physics of software testing.

 Connecting the Dots…